kevduong1/signal-processing/README.md

 # signal-processing

-This repository is for studying about signal processing
+This repository is for learning and practicing signal processing